 The filler valve for the gas tank is on top of the tank under the cab roof.
 Invert the gas canister and place its nozzle over the gas filler valve.
 Support the tank from underneath and press the canister down.
 The gas will be heard hissing as it enters the tank and a small amount will escape around the valve.
 This is quite normal and is the tank venting as the liquid enters.

 After about 20 to 30 seconds, liquid gas will emerge from the valve showing that the tank is full.
 Remove the canister immediately.

-2).
-FILLING THE BOILER
+2) FILLING THE BOILER

 A syringe and plastic pipe are supplied for filling of the boiler.

-The boiler is filled with water through the filler plug under the brass dome on top of the boiler.
-The brass dome is a substantial and heavy item, being turned from solid brass.
+The boiler is filled with water through the filler plug housed inside the centre dome on top of the boiler.
+This painted brass dome is a substantial and heavy item, being turned from solid brass.
 Care is needed when removing the dome, especially when the engine is hot, as the dome itself will be hot.
 Take care not to drop the dome onto the locomotive, as the weight of it may damage the model.
-Lift off the dome then remove the plug by unscrewing it with the knurled body.
+Lift off the dome then remove the plug by unscrewing, gripping the large knurled head.
 Fill the boiler right to the top with clean water.
 Distilled water is recommended if available.

 As an alternative to distilled water if this is unavailable, clean tap water can be used in soft water areas.

-Also, rain water or water from a dehumidifier can be used provided that it is adequately filtered.
+Also, rain water or water from a dehumidifier can be used provided that it is passed through a paper wine or coffee filter to remove any particles or debris in the water.